optionfactory/ansible-optionfactory-collections/README.md

 Roles in a collection have to follow a stricter naming convention comparing to standard roles:

-- folder names in a role path are used to define its fully qualified name, so a path like opfa/legacy/roles/os_base will result in opfa.legacy.os_base.
+- folder names in a role path are used to define its fully qualified name, so a path like optionfactory/legacy/roles/os_base will result in optionfactory.legacy.os_base.
 - all path elements (namespace, collection, role) are limited to lowercase alphanumeric characters plus underscore, and they must start with an alpha character

 For more information: https://docs.ansible.com/ansible/latest/dev_guide/developing_collections.html#roles-directory